harshitrajsinha/learn-oops/php-specific.md

     var_dump($obj3 === $obj1) [output: bool(false)]
 ?> -->

-# Static properties and methods in PHP
+TOPIC: Static properties and methods in PHP

 Static properties are shared among all instances whereas a non-static property is unique for each instance.
 Within a class, we can access static property using either class name or 'self' keyword.